 I love this time of year.
-The madness of Christmas trading has settled back to a steady hum for most pharmacies and pharmacy owners are now taking (or will take) a break and return feeling refreshed and reinvigorated, looking forward to the coming year and making plans for new success.
+The madness of Christmas trading will settle back to a steady hum for most pharmacies and pharmacy owners will soon take a break and return feeling refreshed and reinvigorated, looking forward to the coming year and making plans for new success.

 For those who are not in that position but remain anxious, overworked and ill equipped to plan and take control of their business, believe me when I tell you: you are not alone.